 - Plant currant bushes and raspberry canes, and water them in thoroughly.
 Cut the canes down to 12 inches above the ground.

 - Thin brambles (blackberries, raspberries, loganberries); prune away weak shoots.
 Prune back the stems of newly planted and two-year-old gooseberries by about one-half.
 Spray gooseberries and black currants for gooseberry mildew.

 - Fertilize or top-dress with compost established berries and grapes if not done last month.
 Feed blackberry and hybrid berry plants with ammonium sulfate.
 Control weeds around bush and cane fruit.

-- If fruit trees are still dormant apply dormant spray to apples, pears, and plums.
+- If fruit trees are still dormant apply a dormant spray to apples, pears, and plums.

 - Thin the fruit on apples, pears, and plums when marble-size.
 Thin heavy-cropping nectarines and peaches when the fruit is ½ inch (1-1.5 cm) in diameter.